aurelia/aurelia.github.io-old/_harp/get-started.md

 > **Note:** You can also load app-wide elements and other behaviors for convenience so you don't have to import common resources into every view.

 You may wonder how Aurelia determines the name of the custom element.
 By convention, it will use the class name, lowered and hyphenated.
 However, you can always be explicit.
-To do so, simply add more metadata to the annotations array: `new CustomElement('nav-bar')`.
+To do so, simply add more metadata by chaining `.customElement('nav-bar')` on `Behavior`.
 What if your custom element doesn't have a view template because it's all implemented in code?
-No problem, just add `new NoView()` to the metadata.
+No problem, just chain `.noView()`.
 Want to use ShadowDOM for your custom element?
-Do it like a pro by adding `new UseShadowDOM()`.
+Do it like a pro by chaing `.useShadowDOM()`.
 Don't worry about whether or not the browser supports it.
 We have an efficient, full-fidelity ShadowDOM fallback implementation.

-> **Note:** Before using the metadata classes, be sure to import them from "aurelia-framework".

 In addition to creating custom elements, you can also create standalone attributes which add new behavior to existing elements.
 We call these _Attached Behaviors_.
 On occassion you may need to create _Template Controllers_ for dynamically adding and removing DOM from the view, like the `repeat` and `for` we used above.
 That's not all you can do either.
 Aurelia's templating engine is both powerful and extensible.

 > **Note:** AtScript users can leverage language annotations and Aurelia will pick those up.
-Users of languages that support static class properties, such as TypeScript, can use an _annotations_ property instead of a method, for convenience.
+Users of languages that support static class properties, such as TypeScript, can use a _metadata_ property instead of a method, for convenience.
 This also applies to the `inject` designation used by the dependency injection container.

 ## Bonus: Leveraging Child Routers